Centre for the Study of the Flemish Primitives

-We cannot value your work and we do not issue certificates.
-For technical research and conservation treatment, we will put you in contact with our colleagues at the Painting Studio, the Painting Lab, the Imaging Unit, the Stone Sculpture Studio or the Polychrome Wood Sculpture Studio.
+We cannot value your work, and we do not issue certificates.
+For technical research and conservation treatment, we will put you in contact with our colleagues at the Painting Studio, the Painting Lab or the Scientific Imagery Unit.

-Under the spell of the Flemish Primitives and looking for experience in art historical research, publishing or managing documentation?
-Then you have come to the right place at our Centre.
+Are you under the spell of the Flemish Primitives and looking for experience in art historical research, publishing or managing documentation?
+Then our Centre is the right place for you.
 We welcome art history interns from Belgium and abroad, involve them in our activities and pass on our knowledge and passion.